nearform/openshift-ansible/reference-architecture/vmware-ansible/README.md

 This repository contains the scripts used to deploy an OpenShift environment based off of the Reference Architecture Guide for OpenShift 3.6 on VMware

 ## Overview
-The repository contains Ansible playbooks which deploy 3 Masters, 3 infrastructure nodes and 3 application nodes.
+The repository contains Ansible playbooks which deploy 3 masters, 3 infrastructure nodes and 3 application nodes.
 All nodes could utilize anti-affinity rules to separate them on the number of hypervisors you have allocated for this deployment.
 The playbooks deploy a Docker registry and scale the router to the number of Infrastruture nodes.
-Please see the [TLDR](README.md#TLDR:-Steps-to-install-Red-Hat-OpenShift-Cluster-Platform) bottom section if you just want the concise deployment steps.

 ![Architecture](images/OCP-on-VMware-Architecture.jpg)